JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 1. Client should be publicly accessible.
 The client exposes port `4567`
 2. API and redis should be private.
 The API exposes port `4567`
 3. Redis storage should persist between restarts
+4. We'd like to version our infrastructure, so please use your favorite IaC tool.
+You can add your code in the `infrastructure` directory.

 ### 2. The API server should recover from crashes